Choosing a Transplantation Center

 What kinds of clinical advances are performed

-YNHTC team members perform liver, kidney, kidney/pancreas, pancreas and heart transplantation.
+YNHTC team members perform liver, kidney, and heart transplantation.
 The center is the region's leader in the evaluation and treatment of advanced liver disease.
 YNHTC offers innovative treatments and access to research trials for patients suffering from a wide range of conditions, including kidney failure, liver failure and Type 1 diabetes mellitus.
 YNHTC provides options and hope for pediatric patients and for high-risk patients who may have been turned down for transplantation elsewhere.
 Innovations in surgery include living donor, split, reduced and mono-segment liver transplantation.

 Patients who have end-stage kidney disease, complications from diabetes, or both may be referred to YNHTC for transplant evaluation.
 Our well-established program offers traditional transplantation of the kidney donated from a deceased donor as well as living-donor transplantation.